YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/02_mojits.rst

 commands to do the following:

 - create applications and mojits
-- run application and mojit unit tests
+- run applications and mojit unit tests
 - lint and test code
 - start applications
 - specify ports and contexts when starting applications.

-. _02_before_starting-prereqs:
+.. _02_before_starting-prereqs:

 Setting Up
 ##########